-Connecting a Computer to the Hikvision DVR/Encoder for Configuration
+Connecting to your Hikvision DVR/Encoder for Configuration

-Please download and confirm you have the correct firmware for your Hikvision Encoder/DVR unit before proceeding with this guide.
+Download and confirm you have the correct firmware for your Hikvision Encoder/DVR unit before proceeding with this guide.

 You will not have Internet after connecting to the Encoder/DVR if you connect to the internet from an Ethernet cable.
-This is normal and intended
+This is normal and intended.

 1. Click Start Menu > Control Panel > Network and Sharing Center.
-(For Windows 8 and higher, search for and open Control Panel and select Network And Internet).

 2. Click Change adapter settings.